Digital Logistics Market Size and Share

 By End-user Vertical: Pharma accelerates digital adoption

-Retail & E-commerce led 2024 revenue with a 25% slice of the digital logistics market.
+Retail and E-commerce led 2024 revenue, accounting for a 25% share of the digital logistics market.
 The sector’s customer-promise focus turns delivery performance into a direct sales lever, which in turn fuels investments in last-mile route optimization and micro-fulfillment automation.
 Same-day and instant delivery propositions now extend to tier-2 urban areas, raising the digital baseline across the retail landscape.

-Pharmaceuticals & Life Sciences is the growth standout, tracking a 24% CAGR through 2030 as biologics and cell-and-gene therapies impose strict cold-chain mandates.
-IoT loggers with blockchain validation create immutable audit trails, satisfying post-pandemic regulators and insurers.
-Automotive, driven by direct sales of electric vehicles, demands white-glove handover and battery-condition assurance, while Food & Beverage taps blockchain traceability to validate provenance.
-Manufacturing and Oil & Gas explore digital twins and condition monitoring to minimize downtime, ensuring the digital logistics industry addresses a broadening array of vertical pain points.
+Pharmaceuticals and Life Sciences is the standout growth sector, tracking a 24% CAGR through 2030, as biologics and cell- and gene-therapies impose strict cold-chain mandates.
+IoT loggers with blockchain validation create immutable audit trails, satisfying the needs of post-pandemic regulators and insurers.
+The automotive sector, driven by the direct sales of electric vehicles, demands white-glove handover and battery condition assurance, while the Food and Beverage sector taps blockchain traceability to validate provenance.
+Manufacturing and Oil and Gas explore digital twins and condition monitoring to minimize downtime, ensuring the digital logistics industry addresses a broadening array of vertical pain points.

 Geography Analysis